gehtsoft/backtest-docker/README.md

 # backtest-docker

 ## Overview
+This is a containerized version of Console Backtester and Optimizer applications.

+So, instead of setting up the apps locally, a user can deploy the docker image in some cloud and run backstesting/optimization via REST interface.

-This repo contains an info about docker image to run backtesting and trading strategies optimization.
+The repo contains an info about docker image and REST protocol to run backtesting and trading strategies optimization.

 The main docker image is based on Centos-6 and Openjdk-8 and also contains [Indicore Backtest Utils](http://fxcodebase.com/wiki/index.php/Indicore_Backtest_Utils).